 Thyroid surgery is also called thyroidectomy, or removal of the thyroid gland.
 The thyroid gland is a gland at the base of your neck that is shaped like a butterfly.
 It produces thyroid hormone, which is involved in nearly every one of your body’s processes.
 It helps regulate your body temperature, metabolism and use of energy, and heart rate, for example.

-When you first visit Dr. Fletcher, your condition will be evaluated so that a diagnosis can be made and you and the doctor can discuss your treatment options.
+When you first visit, your condition will be evaluated so that a diagnosis can be made and you and the ENT Otolaryngologist can discuss your treatment options.
 The doctor will review your medical history and may ask you questions about any symptoms, such as trouble with breathing or swallowing.